hebeallrusty/PortaNas/readme.md

 `putty.exe -ssh pi@portanas.local`

-if you have the ip address instead, substitute the `portanas.local` above with the ip address you have obtained.
+if you have the IP address instead, substitute the `portanas.local` above with the IP address you have obtained.

 Accept all the notifications that are generated, and you should then be left with a command prompt from the Pi which will look like the following: